icosalogic/IcosaLogic_Inverter_PWM/README.md

 } I20InputParams;
 ```

-Each of these parameters is described below.
+Each parameter is described below.

 - `invArch` Inverter Architecture
     - `I20_HALF_BRIDGE` Generate PWM signals for a half bridge configuration with 2 MOSFETs per line